unctionjs/mergeDeepLeft/README.md

 > FunctorType => FunctorType => FunctorType

 Recursively merges two objects/arrays.
-Merges objects with `merge` and arras with concat.
+Merges objects with `merge` and arrays with concat.
 Prefers left.
 THAT IS ALL.

 ``` javascript
 const left = {